steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-configuration.md

 ## Mode

-Notification Services (NS) has three runtime modes:
+Notification Services has three runtime modes:
 * `DISABLED`: No notifications will be composed or emitted.
 All JMS messages received by NS will be immediately acknowledged and subsequently discarded.
 * `DEMO`: Allows a whitelist, global carbon copy recipient list, and notification templates to be configured distinct